annawerno/werno-surfboards/README.md

 2️⃣ Using VS Code, built the first phase of the website, the homepage.
 This currently includes a responsive design from 715px +
 Deployed via Netlify, view this here: https://werno-surfboards.netlify.app/

+3️⃣ Added the first lines of JavaScript to create the modal pop up window to subscribe to a newsletter.
+Updated deployment on Netlify